-- bart\host (required) bart\host\address is the IP address of the BART host.
-Specify the value for this parameter in the form of bart\user@bart\host\address. - backup\path (required) Specify the path to the file system parent directory where all BART database server backups and archived WAL files are stored. - pg\basebackup\path (required) Specify the path to the pg\basebackup program that you installed on the BART host.
-For information about pg\basebackup version-specific restrictions, see the pg basebackup Restrictions Section of the EDB Postgres Backup and Recovery User Guide available at:
+- <backup_path> (required) Specify the path to the file system parent directory where all BART backups are stored. - <pg_basebackup_path> (required) Specify the path to the pg_basebackup program that you installed on the BART host.
+For information about pg_basebackup version-specific restrictions, see the EDB Postgres Backup and Recovery User Guide available at:

-• xlog\method (optional) - Specify how the transaction log is collected during execution of pg\basebackup through the BACKUP subcommand.

-Set xlog\method to fetch to collect the transaction log files after the backup is completed.
-This is the default setting.
-Set to stream to stream the transaction log in parallel with the full backup creation.
-If stream is used, the max\wal\senders configuration parameter in the postgresql. conf file for the affected database servers must account for an additional session for the streaming of the transaction log, (that is, the setting must be a minimum of 2).

-• retention\policy (optional) - Specify when an active backup should be marked as obsolete. max\number is a positive integer; you can specify:
+- \bullet xlog_method (optional) Specify how the transaction log is collected during the execution of pg_basebackup through the BACKUP subcommand. - Set xlog_method to fetch to collect the transaction log files after the backup is completed.
+This is the default setting. - Set to stream to stream the transaction log in parallel with the full backup creation.
+If stream is used, the max_wal_senders configuration parameter in the postgresql.conf file for the affected database servers must account for an additional session for the streaming of the transaction log, (that is, the setting must be a minimum of 2). - retention_policy (optional) Specify the retention policy for the backup.
+This determines when an active backup should be marked as obsolete.
+You can specify the retention policy either in terms of number of backup or in terms of duration (days, weeks, or months).

 '''

-max_number BACKUPS
+<max_number> BACKUPS

-max_number DAYS

-max number WEEKS

 '''